 What matters is not only the type of degree or field of study politicians pursued while in school, but also where they went to school.
 The Canadian university system is amongst the world's finest.
-The University of Toronto (U of T), University of British Columbia (UBC) and McGill University (McGill) rank amongst the world's leading research universities.40 Many other Canadian universities also rank highly in global rankings.
+The University of Toronto (U of T), University of British Columbia (UBC) and McGill University (McGill) rank amongst the world's leading research universities.
+Many other Canadian universities also rank highly in global rankings.
 So it is worthwhile to see which institutions trained Canada's governing class.
 If a high share of parliamentarians are alumni of the nation's elite schools there is possibly a double-edged take on it: (1) On the positive side, these schools would generally suggest or signal high aptitude or ambition on their part; but (2) The governing class could also be perceived to be elitist and out of touch with the general population.
 Nevertheless, ceteris paribus, it would be a good quality that the governing class of Canada comes from highly educated and ambitious backgrounds.
 An additional perspective is that time spent at these schools may forge certain characteristics that may shed insight into the personality of the national leaders, as each campus has its own distinct set of cultures and subcultures.

-40 The 2013 QS World University Rankings placed McGill (21), UBC (49) and U of T (17) all in the global top-50.
+&lt;sup>40 The 2013 QS World University Rankings placed McGill (21), UBC (49) and U of T (17) all in the global top-50.

-[©] This article is copyright to the author (Kai L. Chan).
+© This article is copyright to the author (Kai L. Chan).
 However, text may be freely quoted and this report publicly shared so long as proper citation is attributed as appropriate.

-Macleans magazine, a national weekly circulation, publishes an annual ranking of the leading universities in Canada.
-Amongst them is a list of the top-15 schools that have doctoral and medical programmes.
-This group can be taken to be synonymous with research universities and is a prestigious lot (as are other schools in the Macleans report or those not part of the medical/doctoral school grouping), so it seems natural to use this group of 15 as a proxy for elite higher education.41 Of course, there are downfalls with this method as it overlooks many great institutions of higher learning (e.g. the University of Waterloo).42 Nevertheless, the proxy is meaningful as it captures a large share of the prestigious institutes of higher learning in the country, as well as a large swathe of Parliament: About 2/3 of the 41st session of Parliament with higher degrees studied at one of Canada's top-15 research universities (see Figure 21 above).
+Figure 21: Share of top-15 Canadian universities amongst degree holders in Parliament grouping), so it seems natural to use this group of 15 as a proxy for elite higher education.
+Of course, there are downfalls with this method as it overlooks many great institutions of higher learning (e.g. the University of Waterloo).
+Nevertheless, the proxy is meaningful as it captures a large share of the prestigious institutes of higher learning in the country, as well as a large swathe of Parliament: About 2/3 of the 41st session of Parliament with higher degrees studied at one of Canada's top-15 research universities (see Figure 21 above).
 Alternatively, about half of all the governing class are alumni of the top-15 schools.